skyworkz/website/content/blog/reliability-engineering-stop-trying-to-make-pagers-happen.md

   - Site Reliability Engineering
   - reliability
 slug: reliability-engineering-stop-trying-to-make-pagers-happen
-date: 2023-06-02
+date: 2023-06-08
 ---

 At Skyworkz we get to work with industry-leading clients and as a result, we get to work on a fair share of high-volume, mission critical systems.
 The kind that has to be available for >99.9%.
 But this blog isn't about some fancy technology, masterful hackery, or the next big thing in Cloud.
 It's not even about AI or LLMs, which is rare these days.
 I'm even writing this myself.
 Oldschool.
 Maybe even boring.
 It seems fitting, given today's subject: Reliability.

 Reliability isn't the most fancy topic, but for our clients, it's an essential topic.
 Shiny features won't make you money if your systems are broken all the time.
 And some systems are simply too essential.
 Reliability matters for a business' bottom line, and in some cases unreliable systems may even have legal implications.

-For many companies, discussing reliability means getting getting 'non-technical' people involved.
+For many companies, discussing reliability means getting 'non-technical' people involved.
 Stakeholders with different perspectives looking to reduce risk, ensure compliance, or optimize revenue: Product Owner, Business Owner, Security & Risk, Business Continuity Management, and even Legal.

 Typically, all those stakeholders agree on one thing: **we want our systems to work as intended all the time**.